 Working before the start of your course and after completion

 The Home Office have confirmed that you may work unrestricted hours between your visa validity start date and the start of your course.

-After you have completed your course, including all work to hand in and assessments, you are allowed to work full-time while your Tier 4 visa is still valid.
-If you are eligible to apply for a further visa and you make this application before the expiry of your current visa, your Tier 4 work conditions will continue while the application is pending.
+After you have completed your course, including all work to hand in and assessments, you are allowed to work full-time while your Student visa is still valid.
+If you are eligible to apply for a further visa and you make this application before the expiry of your current visa, your Student visa work conditions will continue while the application is pending.
 However, some types of work visa applications make provision for your work permission associated with that visa type to start before the visa is granted.
-This applies in certain circumstances if you have applied for Tier 1 Graduate Entrepreneur, Tier 2 or the Tier 4 Doctorate Extension Scheme – you should check the provisions for the relevant visa type.
+This applies in certain circumstances if you have applied for the Start-up visa, Skilled worker visa or the Doctorate Extension Scheme – you should check the provisions for the relevant visa type.

 Research students will have completed their degree when they receive ‘leave to supplicate’.
 Before this point, you will only be able to work for more than 20 hours per week if your supervisor can confirm you are on holiday – see the section above, ‘periods during your course when your hours of work are unrestricted’.

 If you complete your course early, that is, before the end date given on the Confirmation of Acceptance for Studies issued for your Student visa application, your visa may be shortened by the Home Office.
 You should not work longer following early completion than the length of extra time given on your visa originally after your expected course completion.
 For example, if you have had a Student visa visa for a two year masters' course which included four extra months, and you complete the masters course 6 months earlier than expected, you should only work for a maximum of four months starting from your actual course completion date.
 Home Office information for employers says that it would be a breach of Student visa conditions to work longer than this.

 Am I allowed to do a work placement?